Geometric presentations of Lie groups and their Dehn functions: Central and hypercentral extensions and exponential Dehn function

-The group $Z$ may or not be compactly generated; if it is the case, let $U$ a compact generating set of $Z$, and define the {\bf distortion} of $Z$ in $G$ as
+In Definition \ref{settingzg}, the group $Z$ may or not be compactly generated; if it is the case, let $U$ a compact generating set of $Z$, and define the {\bf distortion} of $Z$ in $G$ as

 if $Z$ is not compactly generated set $d_{G,Z}(n)=+\infty$.
-Note that this function actually depends on $Z$ and $U$ as well, but its $\sim$-equivalence class only depends on $(G,Z)$.
+Note that this function actually depends on $S$ and $U$ as well, but its $\sim$-equivalence class only depends on $(G,Z)$.

-\begin{prop} Given a FC-central extension as above, if $G$ is compactly presented, then $Z$ is compactly generated and its Dehn function satisfies $\delta_G(n)\succeq d_{G,Z}(n)$. \end{prop} \begin{proof} By Lemma \ref{distde}, if $G$ is presented by $S$ and relators of length $\le k$, then $Z$ is generated by $\check{W_k}$, which is compact.
+\begin{prop} Given a FC-central extension as in Definition \ref{settingzg}, if $G$ is compactly presented, then $Z$ is compactly generated and its Dehn function satisfies $\delta_G(n)\succeq d_{G,Z}(n)$. \end{prop} \begin{proof} By Lemma \ref{distde}, if $G$ is presented by $S$ and relators of length $\le k$, then $Z$ is generated by $\check{W_k}$, which is compact.

 If $U$ is a compact generating set for $Z$, then $W_k\subset U^\ell$ for some $\ell$.
 Write $d(n)=d_{G,Z}(n)$ (relative to $S$ and $U$) and $\delta(n)=\delta_G(n)$.
 Consider $g\in Z$ with $|g|_S\le n$ and $|g|_U=d(n)$.
 Taking $\widetilde{\gamma}$ to be a path of length $\le n$ in $\widetilde{G}$ joining $1$ and $g$ as in Lemma \ref{distde}, we obtain that the loop $\gamma$ in $G$ has length $\le n$ and area $m$, and Lemma \ref{distde} implies that $d(n)=|g|_U\le m\ell$.
 So $\delta(n)\ge d(n)/\ell$. \end{proof}